SciBorgs/SciGuides/reference-sheets/Simulation.md

 ## Logging & Dashboards

-In testing, it is common to want to directly observe robot measurements and values in order to tune your systems or debug.
+In testing, it is common to want to directly observe current or past robot measurements and values in order to tune your systems or debug.
 This is also incredibly important when working with simulation, as you otherwise have no reference to what is going on without a physical robot.

 For more details, visit [our doc](/reference-sheets/Telemetry.md).